bfjia/Duotang_LineagePipeline/README.md

 # Duotang Lineage Pipeline

-Pipeline for assigning **SARS-CoV-2 lineages** with [Pangolin](https://github.com/cov-lineages/pangolin) in **UShER mode** (`--analysis-mode accurate`), then optionally merging those assignments into **VirusSeq-style metadata**.
-It can run on a local Conda environment or in Docker.
+Pipeline for assigning **SARS-CoV-2 lineages** with [Pangolin](https://github.com/cov-lineages/pangolin) in **UShER mode** (`--analysis-mode accurate`), then optionally merging those assignments into **iMicroSeq clinical metadata file obtained from https://imicroseq-dataportal.ca/releases**.
+It can run on a local Conda environment or through Docker.

 ## What it does

-1. **Input sequences** — You supply an **uncompressed** multi-FASTA, or omit input to download the latest **VirusSeq Data Portal** full archive (sequences + metadata TSV).
+1. **Input sequences** — You supply an **uncompressed** multi-FASTA, or omit input to download the latest **iMicroSeq Data Portal clinical data release bundle** (sequences + metadata TSV).
 2. **Lineage calling** — Runs `pangolin` and writes a per-run directory under your output root, plus a curated CSV aligned to FASTA header order.
-3. **Metadata enrichment** — If a metadata file is available (your path or the one from the archive download), the workflow fills lineage-related columns from the pangolin results and records software/data versions from `pangolin --all-versions`.
+3. **iMicroSeq clinical metadata enrichment** — If a metadata file is available (your path or the one from the archive download), the workflow fills lineage-related columns from the pangolin results and records software/data versions from `pangolin --all-versions`.

-Supporting scripts download optional **CanCOGeN metadata from GCS** and **compare** lineage columns between a metadata TSV and a lineage CSV for QA.
+Supporting scripts include download scripts ViralAI's lineage assignments hosted on Google Cloud and comparison scripts for lineage assignments between our pipeline and ViralAI's pipeline for consistency.

 ## Repository layout